 When Jerreth and I went to study Spanish, in Edinburg, Texas (1987), I managed to plant this bean in our apartment’s back yard.
 We traveled in Mexico, most of that summer, leaving it unattended for months without rain and temps up to 110 F. Yet it was alive when we returned from our travels, and I harvested seed from it!

 Soon after our family left to serve as missionaries in Mexico I lost this seed.
 First, we lived where it would not grow.
 By the time we moved to where it would grow, my personal stash had expired.
 During these years I never saw this seed offered through the Seed Savers Exchange, but my father did grow it, at least a couple of times.
 After a while he had to stop growing beans.
-For fun of it he made a lamp, using a clear jug for the base and filling it with assorted beans from my old collection.
+For the fun of it he made a lamp, using a clear jug for the base and filling it with assorted beans from my old collection.

 To make an heirloom the variety needs to develop “a story.”